codicevitae/python-pi/Week_5/README.md

 Which would you rather write and/or review for correctness? (did you spot the mistake I made in the first program?)

-Identifying and separating the variant logic from the invariant logic and utilizing a loop construct to simplify your programs is a super-power computer scientists have.
+Identifying and separating the logic that changes each iteration from logic that stays the same to utilize a loop construct is a super-power computer scientists have.
 It's one you will develop as you practice more programming.
 In other words:

 ```python
 is_perfect = False